-2. Rebuild the GNAT run-time library as documented in Section "GNAT and Libraries" in GNAT User's Guide.
+2. Rebuild the GNAT run-time library as documented in the GNAT User's Guide

 A.1(52): Names of Predefined Numeric Types

 If an implementation provides additional named predefined integer types, then the names should end with 'Integer' as in 'Long_Integer'.
 If an implementation provides additional named predefined floating point types, then the names should end with 'Float' as in 'Long_Float'.